Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 6. Positive impact on the financial health of each networked organization

-Savings generated by the centralization of purchasing in a network of businesses will increase the profits of each company in the network without increasing sales.
+Savings generated by the centralized purchasing in a network of businesses will increase the profits of each company in the network without increasing sales.
 This is due to the fact that a reduction in purchasing costs can impact the bottom line of the organization.

 Frequentlyasked questions

-It is a group of organizations that have joined together to scale economies and improve their purchasing power through bulk buying with suppliers.
+A purchasing group is a group of organizations that have joined together to scale economies and improve their purchasing power with suppliers.

 When purchasing groups are partnering with GPOs, they can access the buying power and the expert team of the GPO.